If Not Winter (album): Critical reception

-Editors at AnyDecentMusic? rate this release an 7.2 out of 10, based on 7 scores.
+Editors at AnyDecentMusic? rated If Not Winter an 7.2 out of 10, based on 7 scores.

-Robbin Murray writing for Clash would give it a score of 8 out of 10, commenting that it was "neatly cohesive."
-Kieran Press-Reynolds of Pitchfork rated the album an 5.8 out of 10, criticizing the lack of uniqueness, writing "a full-length debut that’s beautiful on the surface but uninterested in challenging the genre’s priors, [...] tries to sculpt a world out of her ASMR-meets-arena-rock odysseys."
-While Paste's Olivia Abercrombie would give the album a 7.3, saying the album is "a surprising first record, packed with her distinctive, beloved heavy distortion, but now featuring some poppier influences and unique genre blending."
-Kristen S. Hé writing for NME would rate the album a 4 out of 5 stars, exclaiming that it "sheds the mystique, revealing her strongest songwriting yet".
-Matt Young writing for The Line of Best Fit would comment that it "arrives at the height of summer like a shimmering shoegaze fantasia, something aching, bred from restless longing and mythic yearning."
+Heather Phares at AllMusic wrote that Wisp "took her time writing and recording", which in turn created "a more dramatic, mature kind of shoegaze".
+The reviewer had also said that If Not Winter was a "work of an artist who thinks and dreams big".
+Clash's editor Robbin Murray said that the album was "neatly cohesive."
+While Kieran Press-Reynolds of Pitchfork criticized its lack of uniqueness, saying that it was "a full-length debut that’s beautiful on the surface but uninterested in challenging the genre’s priors, [...] tries to sculpt a world out of her ASMR-meets-arena-rock odysseys."
+Paste's Olivia Abercrombie said that it was "a surprising first record, packed with her distinctive, beloved heavy distortion, but now featuring some poppier influences and unique genre blending."
+Kristen S. Hé at NME praised the songwriting, saying that it "sheds the mystique".
+Writing for The Line of Best Fit, Matt Young said If Not Winter "arrives at the height of summer like a shimmering shoegaze fantasia, something aching, bred from restless longing and mythic yearning."
+Rolling Stone's John Lonsdale called it a "celestial collection of shoegaze-steeped tracks featuring ethereal yet massive electric guitars and angelic pop melodies."
+While Emma Wilkes at Kerrang! felt that it was "pure, soul-soothing escapism".